 After calculating TWAP, your order price will be considered undervalued when it is below TWAP and overvalued when it is above TWAP.

-In Python also, we can calculate TWAP.
+We can calculate TWAP using Python as well.
 First of all, we will fetch the data of the stock we wish to calculate TWAP of.

 Above we have got the entire data from 2020-05-18 to 2020-06-18 as we did above in the excel sheet.